Lazlo Bane: Hiatus, albums reissues, reunion and Someday We'll Be Together

-Since 2013 the band showed no new activity until the end of 2018, when the vinyl reissue of the All the Time in the World took place.
+Since 2013, the band showed no new activity until the end of 2018, when the vinyl reissue of the All the Time in the World took place.

-In 2020 the band reunited for the release of the new version of the song "Superman" as a video.
+In 2020, the band reunited for the release of the new version of the song "Superman" as a video.
 The digital reissue of the Lazlo Bane's debut album 11 Transistor followed in summer, while the video for the new version of "1975" followed in November 2020.

-In 2021 Lazlo Bane continued with the videos releases: the new version of "Trampoline" and the cover of World Party's "Ship of Fools" came out in March 2021 and August 2021 respectively.
+In 2021, Lazlo Bane continued with the video releases: the new version of "Trampoline" and the cover of World Party's "Ship of Fools" came out in March 2021 and August 2021 respectively.

-On 29 October 2021 a video for David Bowie's "Life on Mars" was released with the announcement of the new Lazlo Bane album Someday We'll Be Together.
+On 29 October 2021, a video for David Bowie's "Life on Mars" was released with the announcement of the new Lazlo Bane album Someday We'll Be Together.
 The album followed on the next day through streaming platforms.
 Someday We'll Be Together featured the band's previous video only recordings along with songs Chad Fischer previously released as solo videos.

+Additional new releases and Tour

-During the appearance in the Dig Me Out podcast in April 2022 Chad Fischer expressed the desire to release new original music by Lazlo Bane.
+During the appearance in the Dig Me Out podcast in April 2022, Chad Fischer expressed the desire to release new original music by Lazlo Bane.

-In December 2022 Lazlo Bane released a holiday themed video for the song "Thanks for Christmas".
+In December 2022, Lazlo Bane released a holiday-themed video for the song "Thanks for Christmas".

+In early 2023, the band announced that they will be opening for Colin Hay's US West Coast tour.
+The 14-date tour is set for April 2023.